LamaAni/postgres-xl-helm/README.md

 # Persistence

-This implementation in this chart relies on StatefulSets to maintain data persistence between recoveries and restarts.
+The implementation in this chart relies on StatefulSets to maintain data persistence between recoveries and restarts.
 To do so, one must define the `pvc` argument in the values.
 If you do not define the `pvc` argument, the data `will be lost` on any case of restart/recover/fail.

-To define a persistent database you must define all three `pvc`s for each of the stateful nodes, (below are recommended test values, where x is the size of each datanode)
+To define a persistent database you must define all three `pvc`s for each of the stateful sets, (below are recommended test values, where x is the size of each datanode)
 ```yaml
 datanodes.pvc: